awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/setting-the-priority-of-a-job.md

 MediaConvert doesn't stop the current job when you submit a job with a higher priority\.
 When the running job is finished, MediaConvert starts the next job based on its relative priority in the queue\.

 **Note**
-MediaConvert doesn't currently support the job priority feature in the ARN Region\.
+MediaConvert doesn't currently support the job priority feature in the EU \(Stockholm\) Region\.

 **To set the priority for a job \(console\)**